-At this point, according tom’s guide, here are the few security measure you can take:
+At this point, according to Tom’s guide, here are the few security measures you can take:

 - Changing your password is recommended, and also adopt a good password manager to keep them all strong, secure and unique.

-- If your yahoo account is linked with your mobile devices, it’d be security wise to unlink your mobile devices from your Yahoo accounts and then relink them agin using new and strong passwords.
+- If your Yahoo account is linked with your mobile devices, it’d be security-wise to unlink your mobile devices from your Yahoo accounts and then relink them again using new and strong passwords.

 - You can also turn on two-factor authentication on Yahoo and on any other online service that allows it, such as Google, Facebook, Microsoft, Apple and Dropbox.

-While two-factor authentication is still recommended for yahoo services users, Google is already thinking differently as it plans to come up with Advanced Protection Program, a collection of features onto accounts such as email, including a new block on third-party applications from accessing data.
+While two-factor authentication is still recommended for Yahoo services users, Google is already thinking differently as it plans to come up with the Advanced Protection Programme, a collection of features onto accounts such as email, including a new block on third-party applications from accessing data.